jbrucker/guessing-game/README.md

 ![MVC Diagram](images/mvc-diagram.png)

-## Example Game Application Using JavaFX
+## Example Game Using JavaFX

 This project contains a sample game that you can customize or extend.
-It is general enough that you can modify it to play other games without modifying the UI (View) form.
+The code is general enough that you can modify it to play other games without modifying the UI (View) form.

 * **GameUI.fxml** - user interface using JavaFX (written in SceneBuilder)